Tysseract/SBCC-CS105-EX04-GaussianEaster/README.md

 Input Easter year: 2001
 Year: 2001 Month: 4 Day: 15
-The green text indicates the user input which in this case is 2001.

 The output is computed and output as shown.

 Once you've written your code run the code by single clicking on **Main.java** in the package explorer and selecting **Run->Run** from the menu or using the keyboard shortcut.
 Examine the output.
 Does it do what you want?
 If not, how can you modify the code to do what you want?